gaizkadc/provisioner/README.md

 # provisioner

-This repository contains the `provisioner` component in charge of creating new clusters by using a given infrastructure provider.
+The `provisioner` component is in charge of creating new clusters by using a given infrastructure provider.

 ## Getting Started

-The component includes two binaries, the `provisioner` itself and a CLI called `provisioner-cli` to enable several functionalities that will be explained later.
+The component includes two binaries, the `provisioner` itself and a CLI called `provisioner-cli` to enable several functionalities, like creating a cluster, deleting it or getting the certificate status of a cluster.

 ### Prerequisites